 | Response from Mr. Vergel

 No, you are not expecting too much from your doctor.
-But I want to emphasize something that you should get: You should not "expect" but get the care you want.

-I do not blame most doctors to do not expand on basics, specially the ones in free clinics funded by governments in which they see many patients in one day.
+I do not blame most doctors who do not expand on basics, specially the ones in free clinics funded by governments in which they see many patients in one day.
 Most have little time and expect the patient to bring up issues if they have them.
 We have to be educated, empowered and know how to politely ask for what we need.
 Expecting to get certain care without asking for it is just unrealistic.

 If you are fully insured and your doctor does not address your questions, then it is time to divorce him or her and look for someone who can address your issues.
 Sometimes that is not easy to do and requires a lot of networking with people in your city to find out who are the best local doctors.
 Some of the best doctors are not longer accepting patients or Medicare.
 Also, many of the good "old-timers" have retired from HIV and have been replaced with doctors who treat HIV in a less comprehensive way.
 Calling the local AIDS Service Organizations and asking them about doctors in your area are ways to get to the best medical practices.